Welcome to my website.

 Anybody can write something that will be read by people interested in the subject.
 My skill is to write things that draw people who aren’t interested to open them up and read them.

 As a newspaper reporter, public relations officer and marketing director, I’ve covered murder trials and local government, developed television news projects and handled institutional mergers, “de-mergers” and branding and identity programs, directed marketing and advertising campaigns and written and published award-winning magazines and healthletters.
-For more than 20 years, I served as Director of Public Affairs at Lahey Clinic, one of Boston’s premiere medical institutions.
+For more than 20 years, I served as Director of Public Affairs at Lahey Clinic, one of Boston’s premiere teaching hospitals.